MJO

 MJO Fortnightly Update

-A Madden-Julian Oscillation (MJO) signal was present over the Indian Ocean (Phase 2) in the beginning of May 2026.
-Most models predict the MJO signal to weaken and become inactive by the start of the forecast period and to remain inactive during Week 1 (11 – 17 May).
-Most models predict an MJO signal to emerge over the Western Pacific (Phase 7) either in Week 2 (18 – 24 May) or after the forecast period.
+A Madden-Julian Oscillation (MJO) signal was present over the Western Hemisphere and Africa (Phase 1) in the middle of June 2026, based on the RMM Index.
+Most models predict the MJO signal to decay and become indiscernible by the start of the forecast period.
+Most of these models also predict an emergence of an MJO signal over the Maritime Continent (Phase 5) or the Western Pacific (Phase 6) during the forecast period (22 June – 5 July), with uncertainty in the timing.

 Figure 1: Below-normal and Above-normal rainfall frequencies for MJO phases based on GPCP (reference period: 2001-2020).